CulinaryCoders/BizZen/.github/ISSUE_TEMPLATE/new-task-template.md

 ---

-**Parent User Story**:  <To link related issues in the same repository, you can type # followed by part of the issue title and then clicking the issue that you want to link.>
+**Parent Issue**:  <To link related issues in the same repository, you can type # followed by part of the issue title and then clicking the issue that you want to link.>

 ##  **Summary**